claytonmknight/project-4-group-6/README.md

 * **Monitoring**: We monitored the validation loss and stopped training once it ceased to decrease, thus preventing the model from overfitting to the training data.

 # Optimization Results:
 As we applied all these different optimizations we saw a variety of results and changes, so we created a chart to track every single test.
-This let us quickly record the results of each trial, then quickly change and run the model again to be as efficient as possible.
+This lets us quickly record the results of each trial, then quickly change and run the model again to be as efficient as possible.

 Below is a table with all of the optimizations and the results of each change:
 | Trial # |  Testing Data   |  Testing Data   |   Training Data |   Training Data | Layers  | Neurons | Function | Epochs | SMOTE      | Early Stop |